jupyter-book/mystmd/docs/quickstart.md

 Check out the following tutorials for more step-by-step guides:

 ::::{grid} 1 1 2 2
-:::{card} Author enriched MyST documents ✨
+:::{card} Author enriched MyST articles ✨
 :link: ./quickstart-myst-documents.md
-Enhance your MyST documents with interactivity, open scholarship, and reproducibility.
+Write scientific articles using MyST Markdown with easy-to-use citations, metadata, and cross-references.
 :::

 :::{card} Executable Documents with MyST 🐍